Impact on Science Education

 One of our primary goals as science educators is to provide a rich and stimulating intellectual environment that will all both our students and faculty to engage in the process of scientific discovery.
 We acknowledge that it is important for everyone to learn not only from direct research endeavors, but also from interactions and collaboration with colleagues.
 Thus, the building is designed to provide spaces that promote research activity as well as effective intellectual collisions between individuals.

-The construction of this facility will enable us to achieve a number of important educational goals, as outlined in our original vision of the building:
+This facility enables us to achieve a number of important educational goals, as outlined in our original vision of the building:

 "Imagine a building filled with flexible, state-of-the-art classrooms that permit discussion, group learning, and access to technology for students as well as professors."

-We are designing combination lab/lecture rooms to permit seamless transitions between faculty-directed and hands-on activities.
-Our comfortable, quiet teaching labs will encourage outreach for local K-12 educators and their students, providing a valuable community resource.
+We designed combination lab/lecture rooms to permit seamless transitions between faculty-directed and hands-on activities.
+Our comfortable, quiet teaching labs encourage outreach for local K-12 educators and their students, providing a valuable community resource.

 "Imagine a science complex housing the teaching and research space for Biology, Chemistry, Computing Sciences, Mathematics, Neuroscience and Physics."

 State-of-the-art classrooms, teaching laboratories, research spaces, faculty offices, and informal gathering spaces reflect the interactive nature of science and encourage active participation.

 "Imagine a science center that serves as a showcase for modern science pedagogy."